wilfriedago/dotfiles/README.md

 ## Tiling Windows Manager

-As my main tiling windows manager I am using [`yabai`](https://github.com/koekeishiya/yabai) which is light and very configurable.
+As my main tiling windows manager I am using [`aerospace`](https://github.com/nikitabobko/AeroSpace) which is light and very configurable, and doesn't require to disable system integrity protection.
 It works perfectly with `skhd` which allows me to focus and modify the layout without distractions.

 ## CLI